 The following week, try going and only having one drink and then leaving early, so you’re not ruining your entire Friday night by being hammered by 7 pm.

 Can’t do it?
 Then perhaps it’s the getting drunk part that’s doing it for you.

 What is the ACTUAL reward of happy hour?

 If it’s just the camaraderie with friends, you should be able to attend without drinking and be fine, or at the very least, not get silly drunk and limit yourself to one or two drinks.

-Or maybe it’s that you’re intensely lonely and this is the only group you really hang out with, so you drown your loneliness in alcohol and ride the energy wave of the after-Friday-work-hangout till the last person’s gone home.
+Or maybe it’s that you’re intensely lonely, and this is the only group you hang out with, so you drown your loneliness in alcohol and ride the energy wave of the after-Friday-work-hangout till the last person’s gone home.

 - Location (Where am I?)

 - Time (What time is it?)

 - Emotional state (How do I feel right now?)